 The twenty-ninth day of February (usually) comes only once every four years.
 As the only date in the calendar that doesn't occur in every year, it has some comedic potential, especially when it's someone's birthday: Any event happening on someone's "Xth birthday" won't actually happen until he's 4 times X years old.
 People whose birthday falls on Leap Year's Day are known as "leapers" (not like that)

 Though this can be a hassle if said character wants to celebrate his birthday every year.
-One way to do this is to celebrate it on the first of March, so technically he'd still 'age' normally.
+One way to do this is to celebrate it on February 28 or March 1, so technically he'd still 'age' normally.

 open/close all folders

 - Superman's birthday is February 29.
 Yes, really.
 To be more exact, it was Feb.
 29 on Earth on the day he was born on Krypton.
 He celebrates the day the Kents found him separately, as Clark Kent's birthday.